-Probe Lands On Ryugu Asteroid, In Latest Success For International Group
+Probe Lands On Ryugu Asteroid In Latest Success For International Group

-The MASCOT lander floated down to the surface of an asteroid hurtling through space, capturing photographs and other data, according to the German Aerospace Center.
+The Mascot lander floated down to the surface of an asteroid hurtling through space, capturing photographs and other data, according to the German Aerospace Center.
 The lander sent a photo of its descent — showing its own shadow on the asteroid's surface.

-The craft's Twitter feed echoed Alice in Wonderland, declaring, "And then I found myself in a place like no place on Earth.
+The craft's Twitter feed echoed Alice in Wonderland, declaring: "And then I found myself in a place like no place on Earth.
 A land full of wonder, mystery and danger!"

 Roughly the size of a shoebox, the lander was released some 167 feet away from the rocky surface and descended in free fall, the agency said.
 It had been carried by the Hayabusa2, the Japanese probe that is spending more than a year studying the Ryugu asteroid.